-If a horse does not participate in the chukker phase of the finale competition, they will receive 0 points for this phase.
+If a horse does not participate in the chukker phase of the championship competition, they will receive 0 points for this phase.

-The 1st-5th Finale placings will be determined by the sum of these scores, averaged between the two judges.
+The 1st-6th championship placings will be determined by the sum of these scores, averaged between the two judges.
+The 7th-10th championship placings will be determined by the short work pattern scores, averaged between the two judges.

-Although the Finale competition for Polo is in two phases, the same rider must present the horse for both phases.
+Although the championship competition for Polo is in two phases, the same rider must present the horse for both phases.

 Team horses must be presented by two trainers, one for each part of the test.
-One trainer will present the horse in the Finale.
+One trainer will present the horse in the Polo Championship.